 This collection makes me WANT to buy something orange, and that is a difficult feat.
 I absolutely detest orange.
 But I am willing to break the rules for these two dresses.
 I just LOVE the orange dress with the fancy bow tie (though I cannot quite imagine what occasion that would be appropriate for) and the shirt dress is casual and chic.

 I don't even mind being obviously Marc by Marc Jacobs.
 Many would recognize this very distinct geometric shirt dress (left) as Marc by MJ by now (along with the orange bow-tie dress above) but I still like it.
 I am really impressed that the color seems so "old" and yet, the whole look is still so young!
+At first glance I thought this blue printed dress (right) was really cute.
+But if you look closer, can you tell that it actually has Marc Jacobs written all over it?
+I thought it was pretty cool that I couldn't tell at first.
+But now that I can, I think that kind of ruins the dress.
+Shame.

 The definition of retro chic.
 I love how they mixed the flirty print and color with such a "proper" design.
 It is both refreshing and stunning.
 Though it is a bit too much for me.
 I prefer the more subtle purple dress (right).
 I absolutely absolutely adore this dress.
 It is simple, vibrant, youthful and fun.
 I've tried it on actually, but the fit of the bodice is a bit off.
 Maybe if I got it tailored.........